brotkrueml/schema/Documentation/Developer/Api.rst

 .. option:: getId()

-   Returns the id.
+   Returns the ID.

    Parameter
       none

    Return value
-      The id as a string.
+      The ID as a string.